wp-plugins/fetch-tweets/readme.txt

 One of the extensions, [Feeder](http://en.michaeluno.jp/fetch-tweets/extensions/feeder/), supports feeds so you can subscribe your favorite person’s tweets as RSS, which has become harder as the Twitter API was upgraded and the previous version no longer support tweet feed without authentication keys.
 With this addon, if you are a programmer, you can import the tweet data as JSON to your application by making the WordPress as own Twitter API server.

 If you are a theme developer, you can easily customize the template for the tweet outputs.
 Just copy the existing template and modify the copied files and rename the template name.
+Then place the copied folder into the theme folder.
 And there you go!
 Your own template will be listed in the plugin’s setting page.
 This way, when the plugin updates, you won’t loose your modifications.

 <h4>Features</h4>
 * **User Timeline** - by specifying the user name, the timeline can be fetched and displayed.
 * **Search Results** - by specifying the search keyword, the results can be fetched and displayed.
+* **Lists**	- tweet timeline for members of the specified list can be fetched and displayed.
 * **Mashups** - you can display the combined results from multiple rule sets of your choosing.
 * **Widget** - tweets can be displayed in the widgets that the plugin provides.
 * **Shortcode** - with the shortcode, the fetched tweets can be displayed in posts and pages.